Ride-or-die chick: Defense of term

-Critique of term
+Critique of the term

-Despite positive readings of the term and the fact that "ride-or-die chicks" are often the subject of male praise or female self-identification in hip hop, the notion has been heavily criticised as a negative and damaging ideal imposed on (Black) women.
-Critics have argued that "ride-or-die chicks" constitute a heterosexual male fantasy that privileges male pleasure and ignores the costs women must bear to fulfill this fantasy.
-Hip hop feminist author Gwendolyn D. Pough claims that the rising number of Black women in prison, currently the fastest-growing prison population in the USA, is evidence of the high cost "ride-or-die chicks" must pay.
+Despite positive readings of the term and the fact that ride-or-die chicks are often the subject of male praise or female self-identification in hip-hop, the notion has been heavily criticized as a damaging ideal imposed on (Black) women.
+Critics have argued that ride-or-die chicks constitute a heterosexual male fantasy that privileges male pleasure and ignores the costs that women must bear to fulfill this fantasy.
+Hip-hop feminist author Gwendolyn D. Pough claims that the rising number of Black women in prison—currently the fastest-growing prison population in the USA—is evidence of the high cost that ride-or-die chicks must pay.

-The "ride-or-die chick" can also be understood as a hip hop reiteration of the Madonna–whore complex.
-The "ride-or-die chick" is the Madonna, and her opposite is the trick/hoe.
-While the "ride-or-die chick" is sexualized (unlike the Madonna), sexuality is praised and valued.
-In accordance with the Madonna–whore paradigm, in this schema women's sexuality is only for male pleasure and is limited to fulfilling one of two restrictive opposing roles. moreover, similarly to the Madonna–whore complex, in this understanding, the "ride-or-die chick" is a sexual script, although, unlike the Madonna–whore, it is specific to Black women.
+The ride-or-die chick can also be understood as a hip-hop reiteration of the Madonna–whore complex.
+The ride-or-die chick is the Madonna, and her opposite is the trick/ho (ho is slang for a promiscuous woman).
+While the ride-or-die chick is sexualized (unlike Madonna), sexuality is praised and valued.
+In accordance with the Madonna–whore paradigm, in this schema, women's sexuality is only for male pleasure and is limited to fulfilling one of two restrictive, opposing roles.
+Moreover, similarly to the Madonna–whore complex, in this understanding, the ride-or-die chick is a sexual script, although, unlike the Madonna–whore script, it is specific to Black women.

-Another criticism of the concept refers to its place as one of several stereotypes, or scripts, that supposedly represent the entirety of black female behavior rather than its specific meaning.
-Hip hop activist Toni Blackman voiced her critic of the term by stating that it is not the sexuality of these scripts she is troubled by, but that "woman's choices are only limited to A, B and C. When a guy gets to choose between ABCDEFGHIJKLMNOP."
+Another criticism of the ride-or-die chick concept refers to its place as one of several stereotypes (or scripts) that supposedly represent the entirety of Black female behavior rather than the specific meaning of this concept.
+Hip-hop activist Toni Blackman voiced her criticism of the term by stating that the sexuality of these scripts does not trouble her, but that "women's choices are only limited to A, B, and C. When a guy gets to choose between ABCDEFGHIJKLMNOP."